Here is an old Scottish fable I just made up:

 You guessed it.

-In short, if you tend to convert your emotions to one habitual emotion, be aware of it.
+The key: if you tend to convert your emotions to one habitual emotion, be aware of it.
 Discover what it is.
 Then get into the habit of looking beyond that default emotion and searching yourself for what you really are feeling.
-Then, instead of being led by those emotions you can begin to deal with them in a constructive, appropriate manner.
+And then, instead of being led by those emotions you can begin to deal with them in a constructive, appropriate manner.

 Your life will change considerably for the better.